Laurent Saint-Cyr

-Laurent Saint-Cyr (/fr/) is a Haitian politician and businessman currently serving as the 4th Chairman of the Transitional Presidential Council of Haiti since 7 August 2025.
-He is a member of the Council representing the private sector and has previously worked in the insurance industry.
+Laurent Saint-Cyr (/fr/) is a Haitian politician and businessman who served as the 4th and final Chairman of the Transitional Presidential Council of Haiti from 7 August 2025 to 7 February 2026.
+He was a member of the council representing the private sector and has previously worked in the insurance industry.

 Biography

+Saint-Cyr is a member of Haiti's Mulatto minority.
 Saint-Cyr is a wealthy businessman and has served in the insurance industry in Haiti for many years.
-He served as the director for personal insurance at the Alternative Insurance Company from 2009 to 2021, then became the company's executive director for business development while also chairing the Internal Audit Committee.
 He also served as the president of the American Chamber of Commerce in Haiti and as president of the Haitian Chamber of Commerce and Industry.